Rimuru111/buwaph/README.md

 # _**HisokaBot**_

-> HisokaBot is a multipurpose WhatsApp bot using wa-automate-nodejs library!
+> ANTECH is a multipurpose WhatsApp bot using wa-automate-nodejs library!
 > Script Copy From [BocchiBot](https://github.com/SlavyanDesu/BocchiBot)
 >
 >